Osher Lifelong Learning Institute (OLLI) Membership Benefits

 Alumni: Members in good standing of the CCU Alumni Association are welcome to participate in OLLI-sponsored clubs and events.

-OLLI members are responsible for observing all University regulations and, when parking on the main campus and at the Foundation Center, displaying their parking pass.
+OLLI members are responsible for observing all University regulations and, when parking on the main campus and at the Coastal Science Center, displaying their parking pass.

 e-Newsletter: Lifelong Learners with email addresses are sent the weekly OLLI e-Newsletter, which keeps them updated on events.
 Many opportunities arise during each term that are not finalized when the catalog is printed.
 To receive the weekly updates, send your email address to email@example.com.
 Desk copies are available at each of the academic outreach centers.
 The newsletter is also posted on the OLLI website home